College Mission

 A residential, coeducational, Christian liberal arts college, Wheaton is owned and operated by a self-perpetuating board incorporated in the state of Illinois as "The Trustees of Wheaton College."

-The Wheaton faculty of approximately 220 full-time members, about 95 percent with earned doctorates, comes from a variety of colleges and universities both in the United States and abroad.
+The Wheaton faculty of approximately 200 full-time members, about 95 percent with earned doctorates or other terminal degrees, come from a variety of colleges and universities both in the United States and abroad.
 As active Christians, they are personally interested in the spiritual and intellectual development of their students.

 Wheaton offers undergraduate programs leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Music, and Bachelor of Music Education degrees.
-Graduate degree programs are offered leading to Master of Arts, Doctor of Philosophy (Ph.D.), and Doctor of Psychology (Psy.D.).
+Graduate degree programs are offered leading to Master of Arts, Master of Arts in Teaching, Doctor of Philosophy (Ph.D.), Doctor of Psychology (Psy.D.), and Doctor of Ministry (D.Min.).

 The College is accredited by the: